We are still accepting laptops for marginalised young people that are digitally excluded.

-Coronavirus has thrown the digital divide into stark relief with many vulnerable families and young people excluded from education, and social support due to a lack of suitable equipment at home.
-We can’t solve the whole of this problem but we are actively working to address it regionally.
+Coronavirus threw the digital divide into stark relief with many vulnerable families and young people excluded from education, and social support, due to a lack of suitable equipment at home.
+The ongoing cost of living crisis continues to exclude many young people from online educational support.
+Our laptop repurposing is now a core part of DigiLocal’s public benefit in supporting marginalised young people.

 DigiLocal is working with a number of partners across the region to provide re-conditioned laptops for vulnerable families.
 If you have a laptop that is no longer needed for your purposes, there may be a family that would greatly value it for online schooling, accessing social support, etc.